cjohnson74/cjohnson74/README.md

 #

-- 🔭 I'm currently working on a secret project 🤐 It pertains to Streaming Services 📺
+- 🔭 I'm currently working on StreamHub 💬 It pertains to Streaming Services 📺
 - 🌱 Growing my skills in C# and Python daily
 - 📫 How to reach me:
     - Email: cjohnson74.tech@gmail.com